-MVP uses a BIM to determine whether a requested service is Medically Necessary.
-The BIM is the online repository for all MVP medical, behavioral health, substance use, and pharmacy policies.
-These benefit interpretations provide medical criteria to be used in determining Medical Necessity for Covered Services.
+MVP uses medically based determinations to determine whether a requested service is Medically Necessary.
+This is an online repository for all MVP medical, behavioral health, substance use, and pharmacy policies.
+These medical and pharmaceutical policies provide medical criteria to be used in determining Medical Necessity for Covered Services.
 The criteria are based upon a review of currently available peer-reviewed medical literature, regulatory status of the technology, evidence-based guidelines, and positions of leading national health professional organizations.
 Practicing Providers with expertise relevant to each policy are consulted and relied upon.
 We welcome feedback and supporting studies from participating practitioners.
 A Member's Product (health benefit plan) may contain exclusions or other benefit limits applicable to the policy.
 Some benefit plans exclude coverage for services or supplies that MVP considers Medically Necessary.

-Participating Providers are responsible for checking the BIM's Current Update Section for policy updates each time they access the BIM before going into the policies.
+Participating Providers are responsible for checking Medical Policy updates Section for policy updates each time they access the Medical and Pharmaceutical policies before going into the individual policies.
 Refer to the coding section on the policies to identify any code changes (e.g., new, deleted) or codes no longer requiring prior authorization for a specific policy.
 Providers should review the grid at the end of each policy for specific prior authorization requirements for the specific Member's contract.

-Participating Providers may access MVP's BIM online by following these instructions:
+Participating Providers may access MVP's Medical and Pharmaceutical Policies online by following these instructions: